Our Growing Practices

 If you have any questions about all of this (or anything else about how we grow your food) please send us an email or give a call (413)253-7991.
 After all, that's what a CSA is all about, right!?!)

-Farmer Dan (For Karen, Zoe and the rest of the crew)
+Dan and Karen (for the rest of the crew)

 Late Blight Addendum